ItsYeWolfie/javascript-concepts/README.md

 We are trying to assign a completely different object to the `marriedJane` variable, which is declared as a `const`, and as we know, `const` variables can't be changed.

-What if we wanted to copy the object, so that we could change one of them without changing the other one?
+What if we wanted to copy the object so that we could change one of them without changing the other one?
 We can do that by using the `Object.assign()` method.

 ```javascript
 const jane = {